iExecBlockchainComputing/iexec-doc/teexecution.rst

       }
     }

-Select a worker pool supporting sgx :
+Select a worker pool supporting SGX:

 .. code-block:: bash

     iexec orderbook show --category 5

-And select a order from the worker pool with the address 0x49327538C2f418743E70Ca3495888a62B587A641, with sgx support.
+Select an order from the worker pool with the address 0x49327538C2f418743E70Ca3495888a62B587A641.
+This worker pool supports SGX.

+Fill the selected order:

 .. code-block:: bash